-To: Date:

-Development:

-Unit Number:

-Your grievance pertaining to the following issue(s):

-been received and carefully considered.
-At the conference on the above date, the ving persons were present in addition to yourself and the Property Manager:

-agement's decision is as follows:

-• cise statement of Management's view of the matter, and a statement as to what action

-٦, if any, will be taken.)

-If you are not in agreement with Management's decision, Management will be glad to discuss the matter further with you.
-If you do not wish to do so, but desire a formal hearing, you may request one by writing RRHA's Hearing Officer/Hearing Panel at the following address: Richmond Redevelopment and Housing Authority, Affordable Housing Division, Post Office Box 26887, Richmond, Virginia 23261, or by delivering to Management your written request within ten (10) business days of the receipt of this summary.
-Your request must specify the reasons for the grievance and the action or relief you are seeking.
-A form entitled Statement of Grievance and Request for Formal Grievance Hearing is attached for your use, if needed.
+To: Date: Development: Unit Number: Your grievance pertaining to the following issue(s): Has I been received and carefully considered.
+At the conference on the above date, the wing persons were present in addition to yourself and the Property Manager: Mana agement's decision is as follows: cise statement of Management's view of the matter, and a statement as to what action, , will be taken.) you r addre Post writte must entitl If you are not in agreement with Management's decision, Management will be glad to use the matter further with you.
+If you do not wish to do so, but desire a formal hearing, may request one by writing RRHA's Hearing Officer/Hearing Panel at the following ess: Richmond Redevelopment and Housing Authority, Affordable Housing Division, Office Box 26887, Richmond, Virginia 23261, or by delivering to Management your en request within ten (10) business days of the receipt of this summary.
+Your request a specify the reasons for the grievance and the action or relief you are seeking.
+A form ed Statement of Grievance and Request for Formal Grievance Hearing is attached for use if needed.